Calibrate TRIPS with FIT files

 Step 6: Review the resulting calibration outputs

-Do not assume a completed ingest automatically means the dataset is good enough.
+Do not assume a completed ingest means the dataset is usable for preview.

 Read next: